theroyakash/MonkeyNet/README.md

 !kaggle datasets download -d slothkong/10-monkey-species
 ```
 Or you can also use the `terminal`.
 ZSH or Bash will do. `eff` the windows.
 Please don't use windows for your DNN training.

+## Using transfer learning from InceptionV3
+Using transfer learning from InceptionV3 we've managed to get a whooping 96.63% validation accuracy.
+See the transfer.ipynb file.

 ## Accuracy
 ![Imgur1](https://i.imgur.com/LL2dVgg.png)